 - Fires: Parts of Pennsylvania are mountainous regions or heavily wooded.
 During drier times of the year, fire risk is higher.
 Residents who live in areas at risk for wildfires should be most vigilant during spring and autumn.

 - Frozen pipes: Cold winters and older homes typically cause pipes to freeze and burst.
-Insulating pipes, even with newspaper, could help against the issue, according to Pennsylvania American Water.
+Insulating pipes, even with newspaper, could help prevent damage, according to Pennsylvania American Water.

-- Floods: Flooding is common in many areas nationwide.
-Unfortunately, Pennsylvania is no exception.
-Parts of Schuylkill, Lebanon and Dauphin counties are vulnerable to heavy flooding.
+- Floods: Flooding is common across the U.S. Unfortunately, Pennsylvania is no exception as the state experienced extensive flooding from the remnants of Hurricane Ida in summer 2021.
+Parts of Schuylkill, Lebanon and Dauphin counties are particularly vulnerable to heavy flooding.

 Home insurance coverage options in Pennsylvania

-Residents of the Keystone State should consider home insurance add-ons that protect their property and belongings against the state’s unique challenges.
+Residents of the Keystone State should consider home insurance add-ons that protect their property and belongings against the state’s unique perils.
 Some coverages Pennsylvania homeowners might consider include:

 - Flood insurance: As mentioned, flooding affects homeowners in many areas of Pennsylvania.
 Coverage has to be purchased separately since flood-related damages are not covered by a standard home policy.
-You can purchase flood insurance through FEMA, the federally-backed agency.
+Flood coverage is offered through FEMA’s National Flood Insurance program and dozens of private insurers.

 - Replacement cost coverage: Most home insurance policies reimburse you for lost or damaged belongings using actual cash value.
-This may be an issue because you will only receive an amount with depreciation deducted based on the age and condition of the item.
-Opting replacement cost coverage provides you enough payment to purchase a new version of the item.
+This may be an issue because you will only receive a claim payment with depreciation deducted based on the age and condition of the item.
+Opting for replacement cost coverage provides you with enough coverage to purchase a new version of the item at today’s cost.
+For a minimal premium increase, you will get maximum financial protection for your possessions.

-- Sinkhole insurance: Sinkholes are most common in six states, including Pennsylvania.
+- Sinkhole insurance: Pennsylvania is amongst the six states most vulnerable to sinkhole losses.
 However, the damage is not covered through a standard HO-3 policy.
 Adding sinkhole coverage could save you tens of thousands of dollars should one damage your property.

 Frequently asked questions